ravendb/docs/Documentation/2.5/Raven.Documentation.Pages/Appendixes/licensing.markdown

 ## Would I be forced to release my OSS projects using Raven under the AGPL?

-No, Raven’s AGPL license contains an explicit exception for OSS projects.
+No, Raven's AGPL license contains an explicit exception for OSS projects.
 You can release your project under any OSI approved license.
-Note, however, that you can’t change RavenDB's own licensing.
+Note, however, that you can't change RavenDB's own licensing.
 Users of your project would still need to comply with RavenDB's licensing.